 Day Trips from Rome

-Although Rome is a city with enough things to see and do to keep you busy for months, even years, many travellers make time to visit some of Italy’s main attractions, such as Pompeii, Herculaneum or Tivoli.
+Although Rome is a city with enough things to see and do to keep you busy for months, even years, many travellers make time to visit some of the country's main attractions, such as Pompeii, Herculaneum or Tivoli.
 Rome is also relatively close to Florence, the centre of Italian Renaissance.

-- Pompeii was an ancient Roman town that was destroyed and buried by the great eruption of Mount Vesuvius in 79 AD.
-Find out more about these ruins.
+Pompeii was an ancient Roman city near modern Naples that was buried by the great eruption of Mount Vesuvius in 79 AD.

-- Located in the region of Campania, the town of Herculaneum succumbed to the same fate as Pompeii.
-In the year 79 AD it was destroyed and buried by the fury of Mount Vesuvius.
+Located in the region of Campania, the town of Herculaneum succumbed to the same fate as Pompeii.
+In the year 79 AD it was destroyed by Mount Vesuvius.

 Florence, the Italian capital of Art, is also a very popular destination from Rome.
 The easiest and most comfortable way to get to this city from Rome is to take the train or book our English-speaking day trip to Florence.